 Team squads for the season will be defined by the registered squad on the system at kick-off in round two of the league.
 Team squad lists will be printed at this point.

-Players may be registered after this deadline, however the league supervisor must be notified in advance.
+Players may be registered after this deadline, however the League Organiser/League Administrator must be notified in advance.

 Team organisers, please be aware that we are considering putting a limit on the number of dual registered players (players registered in two teams on the same night) a team can have so it is advised that strive towards having a squad of players that only play for one team at your venue on the night.